UniversalDependencies/UD_Swedish-SweLL/README.md

 # Acknowledgments
 The manual annotation work has been carried out by Arianna Masciolini, Aleksandrs Berdicevskis and Maria Irena Szawerna, who thank Elena Volodina for her work on the source corpus, as well as for her participation in the initial UD annotation experiments.

+This work is funded by the Swedish national research infrastructure Språkbanken, jointly financially supported by the Swedish Research Council (2025–2028; grant 2023-00161) and the 10 participating partner institutions.
+It received further support by the CA21167 COST action UniDive, funded by COST (European Cooperation in Science and Technology).

 # Contributing
-If you spot annotation error or inconsistency, please open an issue in this repository.
+If you spot any annotation errors or inconsistencies, please open an issue in this repository.

 For practical and legal reason, however, the annotation work is carried out in a private repository where we have access to all learner metadata.
 If you want to get involved, you are much welcome get in touch with the treebank's maintainer at arianna.masciolini@gu.se.

 # References
-A paper describing UD_Swedish-SweLL is currently in preparation.
+A paper describing UD_Swedish-SweLL in detail is currently in preparation.
 Meanwhile, if you use the treebank in you work, you are encouraged to cite _SweLL with pride: How to put a learner corpus to good use_ (Volodina et al., Huminfra Handbook - forthcoming):

 ```bibtex